-1. Land: Must-do actions
+1. Land & Water: Must-do actions

-- Develop scope for land use optimisation feasibility studies - Establish a flexible feasibility fund [for land use optimisation projects] - Investigate extension programme for farmers - The Mahinga Kai project is both symbolic and a practical representation of traditional land use and kaitiakitanga. - Funding needs to be sought for the extension of the programme and support to engage visitors and connection to the Waitaki Story project
+- Develop scope for land & water use optimisation feasibility studies - Establish a flexible feasibility fund [for land use optimisation projects] - Investigate extension programme for farmers - Investigate opportunities for fisheries and aquatic resource development across the district - The Mahinga Kai project is both symbolic and a practical representation of traditional land use and kaitiakitanga. - Funding needs to be sought for the extension of the programme and support to engage visitors, businesses and residents' connection to the Waitaki Story project.